jwfwessels/react-progress-spinner/README.md

 ---
-# Exampe:
+# Example:
+This repo contains an example folder. it was bootstrapped with create-react-app and serves as an example of how the component could be used in a project.

-For demonstartion perposes a Spin!/stop toggle button has been included that toggles the animate property on the progress-spinner.
+For demonstartion purposes a Spin!/stop toggle button has been included that toggles the animate property on the progress-spinner.
 As well as a Start and end button that simulates progress via means of a setTimeout function.

 ## Usage